-Why Use Delay Balancing?
+Why Use Delay Balancing

-When optimizations or block implementation options introduce delays along the critical path in a model, the numerics of the original model and generated model or HDL code can differ because equivalent delays are not introduced on other, parallel signal paths.
+When optimizations or block implementation options introduce delays along the critical path in a model, the numerics of the original model and generated model or HDL code can differ from each other because equivalent delays are not introduced on other, parallel signal paths.
 Manual insertion of compensating delays along other paths is possible, but is prone to error and does not scale well to large models that have many signal paths or multiple sample rates.

-To avoid this issue, HDL Coder supports delay balancing.
+To avoid this issue, HDL Coder provides delay balancing.
 By default, delay balancing is enabled on the model.
 The code generator detects introduction of new delays along one path, and then inserts matching delays on the other paths.
 When you enable delay balancing, the generated model is functionally equivalent to the original model.
 It is not recommended that you disable delay balancing on the model.
 If you disable this setting, HDL Coder generates a warning that numeric differences can occur in the validation model.
 To fix this warning, enable Balance delays on the model or run the model check Check delay balancing setting.

 Specify Delay Balancing